kensanata/trunk/index.md

 *people* that volunteered to be on that list.
 Yeah, *people*.
 Our goal is to connect newbies with *people*.
 The only exception we have is our [Organizations, NGOs & Associations](https://communitywiki.org/trunk/grab/Organisations,%20NGOs%20&%20Associations) list.
 All the other lists are about
 *people*.
-Click to see their timelines and follow them individually, or click the big button at the top to do follow them all.
+Click to see their timelines and follow them.
 We hope this helps you find some new people to follow.

 Please remember that we're all